BPI Sports Best Protein Review 2026: Worth the Price?

 Whey Protein Concentrate

-In this product: Part of 24g total protein per scoop
+In this product: not specified as individual amount (part of 24g total protein per scoop)

 Whey Protein Hydrolysate

-In this product: Part of 24g total protein per scoop
+In this product: not specified as individual amount (part of 24g total protein per scoop)

 Whey Protein Blend